 - You want unlimited storage instead of the 50 GB that comes with the Basic plan

 - You need unlimited email accounts with unlimited email storage space

 - You want SpamExperts which is their spam protection tool

-There are very few differences between the Plus and Prime hosting packages.
+There are very few differences between the Plus and Choice Plus hosting packages.
 In fact there are only things that set these plans apart.
-That is with the Prime plan you get free domain privacy (also known as whois privacy) for your domain name, and the Prime plan also comes SiteBackup Pro which is their website backup and restore service.
+That is with the Choice Plus plan you get free domain privacy (also known as whois privacy) for your domain, and the Choice Plus plan also comes SiteBackup Pro which is their website backup and restore service.

-If you are tossing up between these two plans then you are way better off choosing the Prime plan.
+If you are tossing up between these two plans then you are way better off choosing the Choice Plus plan.

-You should consider choosing the Prime plan if:
+You should consider choosing the Choice Plus plan if:

 - You want SiteBackup Pro which is their website backup and restore service

-There are a couple of differences between the Prime and Pro hosting plan that are worth knowing about.
-The first one, and an important one if you intend to run an ecommerce or more resource intense WordPress site, is that sites on the Pro plan will be hosted on high performance servers.
+There are a couple of differences between the Choice Plus and Pro hosting plan that are worth knowing about.
+The first one, and an important one if you intend to run an ecommerce or more resource-intense WordPress website is that sites on the Pro plan will be hosted on high-performance servers.

-High performance servers on the Pro plan has 80% less accounts per server which allows the use of more resources per account (more CPU usage, disk usage, bandwidth).
-It offers more speed, more power, with less users.
+High-performance servers on the Pro plan have 80% fewer accounts per server which allows the use of more resources per account (more CPU usage, disk usage, bandwidth).
+It offers more speed, more power, with fewer users.